Atherosclerosis: Visible features

 In effect, the muscular portion of the artery wall forms small aneurysms just large enough to hold the atheroma that are present.
-The muscular portion of artery walls usually remains strong, even after they have remodeled to compensate for the atheromatous plaques.
+The muscular portion of artery walls usually remains strong, even after they have been remodeled to compensate for the atheromatous plaques.

 However, atheromas within the vessel wall are soft and fragile with little elasticity.
 Arteries constantly expand and contract with each heartbeat, i.e., the pulse.
 In addition, the calcification deposits between the outer portion of the atheroma and the muscular wall, as they progress, lead to a loss of elasticity and stiffening of the artery as a whole.

 The calcification deposits, after they have become sufficiently advanced, are partially visible on coronary artery computed tomography or electron beam tomography (EBT) as rings of increased radiographic density, forming halos around the outer edges of the atheromatous plaques, within the artery wall.
 On CT, >130 units on the Hounsfield scale (some argue for 90 units) has been the radiographic density usually accepted as clearly representing tissue calcification within arteries.
 These deposits demonstrate unequivocal evidence of the disease, relatively advanced, even though the lumen of the artery is often still normal by angiography.